aldevvv/nexstjs/README.md

 ## Interactive Mode

-By default, the CLI runs in **interactive mode** with the following prompts:
+By Default, the CLI Runs in **Interactive Mode** with the Following Prompts:

 ### 1. Start Confirmation
 ```